TheOberlinGrape/HugoSite/content/post/opinions/black-love-2018-03.md

 I have written two poems.
 The first being written in a moment of grief upon reading the news on Orlando Boldewijn, and remembering the countless Black lives that did not matter until they stopped breathing.

-**A Black Body Is…**
+"A Black Body Is…"

-*A Black body is a wind chime
+*A Black body is a wind chime*

-Limp and loose,
+*Limp and loose,*

-hanging from a tree.
+*hanging from a tree.*

-The soft chimes a mournful cry from the spirit.
+*The soft chimes a mournful cry from the spirit.*

-They hang.
-Like chimes,
+*They hang.*

+*Like chimes,*

-Moving only by the push of the wind.
+*Moving only by the push of the wind.*

-Dangling there from wood.
+*Dangling there from wood.*

-A Black body is a capsized boat
+*A Black body is a capsized boat*

-Abandoned in wading waters
+*Abandoned in wading waters*

-Covered in seaweed and algae
+*Covered in seaweed and algae*

-Reclaimed by the earth.
+*Reclaimed by the earth.*

-Carried by waves until washed ashore
+*Carried by waves until washed ashore*

-It is viewed as nothing more than…
+*It is viewed as nothing more than…*

-Debris.
+*Debris.

-A Black body is born a cadaver
+*A Black body is born a cadaver*

-Never becoming acquainted with life.
+*Never becoming acquainted with life.*

-A Black body is Death’s favorite song.
+*A Black body is Death’s favorite song.*

-With verses written in blood
+*With verses written in blood*

-The melody our collective cry.
+*The melody our collective cry.*

-The lyrics of our corpses,
+*The lyrics of our corpses,*

-On repeat.*
+*On repeat.*

 The second is about Black beauty.
 While this poem was written about a specific individual, I encourage every Black body recognize their beauty.

-**Beautiful Black Boy**
+"Beautiful Black Boy"

-*Dear beautiful Black boy,
+*Dear beautiful Black boy,*

-I see heaven in your eyes.
+*I see heaven in your eyes.*

-Angels sing in harmonious chorus in your irises.
+*Angels sing in harmonious chorus in your irises.*

-I see mountains sprouting from your scalp,
+*I see mountains sprouting from your scalp,*

-Did you know you were the embodiment of earth?
+*Did you know you were the embodiment of earth?*

-Beautiful Black boy your voice is rough,
+*Beautiful Black boy your voice is rough,*

-Do you carry your past in the thick tendons of your vocal cords?
+*Do you carry your past in the thick tendons of your vocal cords?*

-I don’t know your past,
+*I don’t know your past,*

-But I see your future
+*But I see your future*

-In the horizon of your smile -
+*In the horizon of your smile -*

-Your laughter is the sunrise
+*Your laughter is the sunrise*

-Seeping the nectarine hue of possibility
+*Seeping the nectarine hue of possibility*

-In the break of dawn.
+*In the break of dawn.*

-Beautiful Black boy I can tell you are descended from royalty Gold fits onto you so perfectly,
+*Beautiful Black boy I can tell you are descended from royalty*

+*Gold fits onto you so perfectly,*

-Looping into your flesh,
+*Looping into your flesh,*

-A metaphor for infinity I don’t quite understand.
+*A metaphor for infinity I don’t quite understand.*

-I want to fall into the daybreak of your mouth,
+*I want to fall into the daybreak of your mouth,*

-Taste your sunshine
+*Taste your sunshine*

-And trace your past through your tongue.
+*And trace your past through your tongue.*

-Black boy, you are beautiful.*
+*Black boy, you are beautiful.*

 Black is beautiful.